 When he’s at nursery he won’t tell the staff he needs the toilet and will just go in his pants and keep it a secret as he doesn’t want to stop playing.
 This has resulted in him being in pain as the acid from the poo in effect rots his skin until he’s changed.
 And he can be a little secretive monkey when it comes to hiding what he’s done.

-At home we’ve started using Huggies Natural Care wipes to help soothe him, as the aloe vera naturally helps to protect and soothe from nappy rash.
+At home we’ve started using Huggies Natural Care wipes as they help prevent the cause of nappy rash.
 Coupled with some good nappy rash cream and a stern chat with him about telling the nursery staff he needs the toilet we’re hopeful it won’t happen again.

 It’s important to make sure nappies are clean, bottoms are cleansed throughly with wipes and no poo’s linger longer than they need to.